ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 When issuing any access token of a token series, AS MUST specify the following data in the claims associated with the access token.

-* The identifier of the token series, specified in the "id" field of EDHOC\_Information, and with the same value specified in the response to C from the /token endpoint.
+* The "session\_id" field of EDHOC\_Information, and with the same value specified in the response to C from the /token endpoint.

 * The authentication credential that C specified in its POST request to the /token endpoint (see {{c-as}}), AUTH\_CRED\_C.
 If the access token is a CWT, this information MUST be specified in the "cnf" claim.